-Despite U.S. efforts through bilateral free trade agreements and broader initiatives to achieve World Trade Organization (WTO) agreements that further liberalize industrial market access, NEMA members continue to face high applied customs duties in specific foreign markets, including advanced developing countries.
+Despite U.S. efforts through bilateral free trade agreements and global efforts to achieve World Trade Organization (WTO) agreements that further liberalize industrial market access, NEMA members continue to face high applied customs duties in specific foreign markets, including advanced developing countries.
 Most notable among these are India and Brazil, ranked as the 6th and 8th largest economies in the world, respectively, by Gross Domestic Product (GDP).
-According to U.S. export trade data for 2017, India is the 14th largest market for U.S. exports of NEMA-scope products.
-In 2018, India applies tariffs of 7.5, 10 or 15 percent on many electroindustry products.
-In the case of Brazil, which according to U.S. export trade data for 2018 is the 11th largest destination for U.S. exports of electroindustry products, 16-18 percent import tariffs are compounded by cascading federal and state taxes that further raise the costs of imported goods.
+According to U.S. export trade data for 2016, India is the 17th largest market for U.S. exports of NEMA-scope products.
+In 2017, India applies 12.5 percent tariffs in our areas.
+In the case of Brazil, which according to U.S. export trade data for 2016 is the 9th largest destination for U.S. exports of electroindustry products, 16-18 percent import tariffs are compounded by cascading federal and state taxes that further raise the costs of imported goods.